Jakob the Liar: Production

-Jakob the Liar was filmed in Budapest, Hungary (the birth city of director Peter Kassovitz), as well as Lódz and Piotrków Trybunalski, Poland.
+Jakob the Liar was filmed in Budapest, Hungary (the birth city of director Peter Kassovitz), as well as Lódz and Piotrków Trybunalski, Poland in late 1997.
 While filming in Budapest, Robin Williams made an appearance on Friderikusz Show, the most popular Hungarian television talk show at the time.

 As in the novel, an alternate ending was made for the film in which, following Jakob's death, the train carrying the Jewish prisoners to the concentration camp is halted by Soviet troops and the occupants released.

 Reception

 Produced on a budget of $45 million, the film was released on September 24, 1999.
 According to Box Office Mojo, it opened in 1,200 theaters and made $2,056,647 in its opening weekend, placing eighth at the box office.
 The film's total domestic gross was $4,956,401.

-The film holds a rating of 30% on Rotten Tomatoes, based on 71 reviews, with an average rating of 4.7/10.
+The film holds a rating of 31% on Rotten Tomatoes, based on 71 reviews.
 The site's consensus states: "Any real story is buried by awkward performances and contrived situations."
+Metacritic, which uses a weighted average, assigned the a score of 40 out of 100, based on 25 critics, indicating "mixed or average" reviews.

 Roger Ebert of the Chicago Sun-Times gave the film two stars out of four, comparing it to the similarly themed Life Is Beautiful by saying, "I prefer Life Is Beautiful, which is clearly a fantasy, to Jakob the Liar, which is just as contrived and manipulative, but pretends it is not."
 He went on to say about the acting in the film: "Williams is a talented performer who moves me in the right roles, but has a weakness for the wrong ones.
 The screenplay and direction are lugubrious, as the characters march in their overwritten and often overacted roles toward a foregone conclusion."

 Varietys Todd McCarthy also made comparisons with Life is Beautiful in his review, but he noted that Jakob the Liar was shot in late 1997, before Life is Beautiful had premiered in Italy.

 Williams received a Golden Raspberry Award nomination for Worst Actor for his performances in Jakob the Liar and Bicentennial Man, but lost to Adam Sandler, who was nominated for Big Daddy.
-He did however won the 1999 Stinkers Bad Movie Award for Worst Actor for those two same roles.
+He did however win the 1999 Stinkers Bad Movie Award for Worst Actor for those two same roles.